bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 They're trying to do some cool stuff.
 And I like what they're doing with the Bitaxe community and all that.
 It's just it could be done way better.
-As of the time we were investigating this for Datum, there were no public pool blocks in the wild.
+As of the time we were investigating this for DATUM, there were no public pool blocks in the wild.
 I do believe there are two now.
 So congratulations to them on that.
 That's kind of a proven thing that kind of proves the software, which is cool.